 - I've hired 4 expert writers on the topic and made them their own profiles on the site.
 My idea is to establish E-A-T with the site as a whole and since this site has the potential to grow a lot, I feel an investment in expert content is worth it.
 I'll probably write more about E-A-T for affiliate sites in another post.

-- I've also completed a big keyword research document with over 800 posts to write about, so there is a lot of investments in the content to be done in the coming months.
-I will start with the least competitive ones, and
+- I've also completed a big keyword research document with over 800 posts to write about, so there is a lot of investments in content writing to be done in the coming months.
+I will start with the least competitive ones, and continue upwards in the keyword difficulty level as the site gets more authoritative.

 - I've published 8 posts + published all drafted content and seem to already rank high for lots of keywords

-- I've added a non-Amazon affiliate program to the mix which I believe will be the biggest earner for us in the long-term.
+- I've added a non-Amazon affiliate program to the mix which I believe View Postwill be the biggest earner for us in the long-term.
 Right now we've got 80 clicks but 0 conversions to date.

 What is left now is adding content, content, and content.
 And then sprinkle on some links - but since we start with the low-hanging fruit of this niche in terms of keywords - we should be fine without any big investment in links for the time being.